malinindev/check-unused-css/README.md

 # check-unused-css

-A **zero-config** tool to find unused CSS classes in your TypeScript project.
+A **zero-config** tool to find unused CSS classes and non-existent class references in your TypeScript project.
 Works with .module.css, .module.scss, and .module.sass.

 No more dead styles in your codebase!